Painful intelligence: What AI can tell us about human suffering: Fast and slow intelligence and their problems

 \chapter{Fast and slow intelligence and their problems}

-This chapter concludes Part~\ref{parti} by discussing the connections between the different forms of information processing and frustration we have seen so far.
-To this end, we need to understand better two different modes of processing in the brain, which coincide with those in modern AI.
-They were already discussed in Chapter~\ref{ml.ch}: neural networks and logic-based Good Old-Fashioned AI.
-The idea of two complementary systems, or processes, is ubiquitous in modern neuroscience and psychology.
-It is assumed that the two systems in the brain work relatively independently of each other while complementing each other's computations.
-This leads to what is called ``dual-process'' or ``dual-systems'' theories. {dual system|see{dual process}} The two systems, or modes of operation, roughly correspond to unconscious processing in the brain's neural networks, and conscious language-based thinking.
-In this chapter, we go a bit deeper into that distinction due to its great importance for understanding suffering.

-Each of the two systems has its own advantages and disadvantages, which is the theme of this chapter, and in fact, a theme to which we will return many times in this book.
-Neural networks are based on learning: they need a lot of data and result in inflexible functioning.
-On the other hand, GOFAI relies on well-defined categories which may not be found in reality, and the computations needed may be overwhelming as in planning.
-On the positive side, we show how the two systems can work together in recent AI systems.
-We conclude by discussing how the different forms of frustration seen in earlier chapters are related to this two-systems distinction, providing a synthesis of such different forms of suffering.
+In this chapter, we delve deeper into the distinction of two different modes of information processing in the brain, which coincide with those in modern AI.
+They were already discussed in Chapter~\ref{ml.ch}: neural networks and Good Old-Fashioned AI.
+The idea of two complementary systems or processes is, in fact, ubiquitous in modern neuroscience and psychology, where it is called the ``dual-process'' or ``dual-systems'' theory. {dual system|see{dual process}} It is assumed that the two systems in the brain work relatively independently of each other while complementing each other's computations.
+The two systems, or modes of operation, roughly correspond to unconscious processing in the brain's neural networks, and conscious language-based thinking.
+Each of the two systems has its own advantages and disadvantages, which is the main theme of this chapter and, in fact, a theme to which we will return many times in this book.
+Neural networks are based on learning, which means they need a lot of data and often result in inflexible functioning.
+On the other hand, the computations needed in GOFAI may be overwhelming, as in planning.
+On the positive side, we will see how the advantages of the two systems can be combined in the action selection of a real AI system.
+Using categories is crucial for GOFAI, and we conclude by discussing the deep question of the advantages and disadvantages of such categorical processing and thinking.